Stochastic RWA and Lightpath Rerouting in WDM Networks: Numerical Results

 Figures \ref{fig:improved-cost239abilenegos-add} and \ref{fig:improved-usabrazilgos-add} present the relative performance of \srwa{} in terms of overall GoS and the number of granted requests at each stage, compared to the deterministic \maxRWA{} problem which does not take potential future arrivals into consideration.
 These figures show the percentage of improvement or loss obtained from incorporating \srwa{} in comparison to \maxRWA{}.
-Results for medium-sized networks, namely \nsf{} and \atlanta{}, are given in Appendix (Section \ref{appendix:simu-results}).
+Results for medium-sized networks, namely \nsf{} and \atlanta{}, are given in \revacc{{\App} (Section \ref{appendix:simu-results})}.
 In all instances, by using \srwa{} for lightpath assignment decisions, the number of granted requests and GoS have improved over the planning horizon, with improvements up to 73\% in granted requests (\usa{} with $ \drops=52 $) and 19\% for the GoS (\cost{} with $ \drops=26 $).
 The results show that \srwa{} opts for less request grants at earlier stages to reserve the resources for future arrivals.
-After few stages, it catches up with and surpasses the deterministic model.
+After few stages, it catches up with and surpasses the deterministic model in terms of the GoS.
+Over the course of the planning horizon, for the number of granted requests we observe oscillations.
+It should be noted that, due to the objective differences in the deterministic and stochastic models, as well as the random request arrivals and drops, there is no expected trend and the number of granted requests can oscillate.

 In terms of granted requests, whose maximization is the actual objective function of \srwa{} and \maxRWA{}, the improvement is more significant when the service holding time of a request is longer and errors in allocation of resources by the decision maker have a longer term impact.
 For GoS though, \cost{} and \brazil{} exhibit dissimilar patterns.
 As suggested by the shape of their relative GoS curve (which, unlike the other instances, appear not to have peaked), our planning horizon does not give a full picture of their behavior.
 These two networks are highly interconnected, therefore they have a large number of candidate lightpaths, i.e., high capacity for granting the requests.
 We conjecture that the peak of the relative GoS improvement should appear over a longer planning horizon, giving a full picture of their behavior.
+In all instances, the deterministic model is able to achieve a rejection rate close to zero for the first-stage traffic matrix.
+It is expected that, with the progress of the simulation, the rejection rate grows.
+However, our stochastic model is able to maintain a rejection rate less than 1\%.
+For example, for \nsf{} and \brazil{} networks the rejection rate is, on average, 0.57\% and 0.35\%, respectively.